 What Happened:

 Permission error during the initial Cloud Run deployment.
-Attempted to deploy to the SPARX project with my personal account (p.sayong@gmail.com).
+Attempted to deploy to the SPARX project using my personal account (p.sayong@gmail.com).

 Cause:

-The default account for the gcloud CLI was not the SPARX account (sparxcsstudio@gmail.com).
+The default account in gcloud CLI was not the SPARX account (sparxcsstudio@gmail.com).

-The human immediately provided the correct account information.
+The human partner immediately provided the correct account information.
 Switched using `gcloud auth login sparxcsstudio@gmail.com`.

 Lesson Learned:

-When working on a new GCP project, always confirm the current account first using `gcloud auth list`.
+When working with a new GCP project, always check the current account first with `gcloud auth list`.

 CORS Preflight 400 Error